 7.6 kmeans train

-With no input csvfile the data is read from standard input which allows the command to be part of a pipeline of commands, whereby the training data (in csv format containing a header) could be piped from another operation.
+With no csv specified on the command line the csv data (with a header row) is read from standard input.
+This allows the command to be part of a pipeline of commands, whereby the training data could be piped from another operation.

-The default output is a csv of the centres, with a cluster label pre-pended, and a header row with the cluster label column named label.
+The default output written to standard output is a csv of the centres, with a cluster label appended to each row, and a header row with the cluster label column named label.
+Standard output can be redirected to a file or consumed through a pipeline.

 If no csv output is specified then the output is always to the